drshahizan/project-management/quiz/readme.md

 # Quiz

-Here is the table with the "Note" column removed:

 | No | Topic | MCQ |
 | :-----: | ----- | :------: |
 | 1 | Introduction to Software Project Management (SPM) |  |